AdamMc331/TOA/StreamHistory.md

 ## Stream Ten - Task List UI

 In this stream, we finished porting over the task list to Material 3.
+We also finalized some more view states of the task list screen.

 PRs:
 * Material 3:
+* TaskListViewModel & Loading State: